SolderingKnowledge/ok/README.md

 # DB:

 1 `mongodb Atlas` all the settings for creating user and whitelisting your IP address are under security section.

+## For now is full stack CRUD operation testing